Rephonic

 Social Media Reach

-Frequently Asked Questions About The Colonial Dept.
+Frequently Asked Questions About The Colonial Department

 Rephonic provides a full set of podcast information for three million podcasts, including the number of listeners.
-View further listenership figures for The Colonial Dept., including podcast download numbers and subscriber numbers, so you can make better decisions about which podcasts to sponsor or be a guest on.
+View further listenership figures for The Colonial Department, including podcast download numbers and subscriber numbers, so you can make better decisions about which podcasts to sponsor or be a guest on.
 You will need to upgrade your account to access this premium data.

-To see how many followers or subscribers The Colonial Dept. has on Spotify and other platforms such as Castbox and Podcast Addict, simply upgrade your account.
+To see how many followers or subscribers The Colonial Department has on Spotify and other platforms such as Castbox and Podcast Addict, simply upgrade your account.
 You'll also find viewership figures for their YouTube channel if they have one.

 2. Pop Culture Happy Hour

-How do I contact The Colonial Dept.?
+How do I contact The Colonial Department?

 Our systems regularly scour the web to find email addresses and social media links for this podcast.
 We scanned the web and collated all of the contact information that we could find in our podcast database.
 But in the unlikely event that you can't find what you're looking for, our concierge service lets you request our research team to source better contacts for you.